-STATE OF NEW YORK)

-) ss.:

-COUNTY OF JEFFERSON)

-On the Athermony of January in the year 2014 before me, the undersigned, a Notary Public in and for said state, personally appeared Paul H. Smith, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that he executed the same in his capacity, and that by his signature on the instrument, the individual acted, executed the instrument.
+STATE OF NEW YORK ) ) ss.: COUNTY OF JEFFERSON ) On the Image in the year 2014 before me, the undersigned, a Notary Public in and for said state, personally appeared Paul H. Smith, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that he executed the same in his capacity, and that by his signature on the instrument, the individual acted, executed the instrument.
+Notary Public MICHEL R CAMIDGE Notary Public, State of New York No. 4973475 Qualified in Jefferson County Commission Expires October 22, 2014 STATE OF NEW YORK ) ) ss.: COUNTY OF JEFFERSON ) On the day day in the year 2014 before me, the undersigned a Notary Public in and for said state, personally appeared Janet Zando, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that he executed the same in his capacity, and that by her signature on the instrument, the individual acted, executed the instrument.
+Notary Public MICHEL R CAMIDGE Notary Public, State of New York No. 4973475 Qualified in Jefferson County Commission Expires October 222019

-Muhil R Camedge

-Notary Public MICHEL R CAMIDGE

-Notary Public, State of New York

-No. 4973475 Qualified in Jefferson County

-Commission Expires October 22, 2014

-STATE OF NEW YORK)) ss.: COUNTY OF JEFFERSON)

-On the 11th I I was a second of the second o

-On the 24 th day January in the year 2014 before me, the undersigned

-a Notary Public in and for said state, personally appeared Janet Zando, personally known to me or proved to me on the basis of satisfactory evidence to be the individual

-whose name is subscribed to the within instrument and acknowledged to me that he

-executed the same in his capacity, and that by her signature on the instrument, the

-individual acted, executed the instrument.

-maritada deleda energia incidentali.

-Michel & Camedge

-Notary Public MICHEL R CAMIDGE

-Notary Public, State of New York

-No. 4973475 Qualified in Jefferson County

-Commission Expires October 222019